adithya-menon-r/PDF-Toolkit/docs/index.md

 - ✅ Merge PDFs, images, and text files into a single PDF
 - ✅ Compress PDFs with three adjustable compression levels
 - ✅ Convert images to a PDF
+- ✅ Extract text from a PDF to plain text, markdown or json

 > _**More tools coming soon!**_